RemedyBridge

 • Homes must be fit for human habitation, which includes addressing serious hazards.

-• Welsh councils and advice services can help with unresolved repairs.
+• Welsh councils, Citizens Advice and Shelter can help with unresolved repairs.

 The Renting Homes (Wales) Act 2016